syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Month selection text color customization in schedule xamarin forms](monthview_images/xamarin.forms-schedule-selection-textcolor.png)

 ### Selection indicator color customization
-Month cell selection indicator color can be customized using [SelectionIndicatorColor](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.MonthViewSettings~SelectionIndicatorColor.html) property of `MonthViewSettings` in Xamarin.iOS (Native).
+Month cell selection indicator color can be customized using the [SelectionIndicatorColor](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.MonthViewSettings~SelectionIndicatorColor.html) property of `MonthViewSettings` in Xamarin.iOS (Native).
 You can achieve the same in Xamarin.Forms by setting the required color to `SelectionIndicatorColor` property of the Xamarin.Forms (iOS) project using reflection.

 {% tabs %}
 {% highlight c# %}